-If none of those steps work to reach a favorable resolution, we are fully prepared to represent your rights throughout the litigation process.
-We will prepare and file your claim, engage in discovery, try to negotiate a fair settlement agreement, and represent you at trial if needed.
+If none of these steps works to reach a favorable resolution, we are fully prepared to represent your rights throughout the litigation process.
+We will prepare and file your claim, engage in discovery, attempt to negotiate a fair settlement agreement, and represent you at trial if needed.
 We always strive to ensure you receive the results you deserve.

-Discuss Your Concerns with an Experienced NJ Employment Litigation Lawyer Today
+Discuss Your Concerns With An Experienced Employment Law Attorney

 Employment conflicts can take a huge toll on your life, can deprive you of much-needed income and can affect the operations of businesses throughout New Jersey.
 These conflicts can often be resolved outside of court.
 However, if you need to pursue a legal claim, you want to ensure you have an attorney on your side who has extensive experience in employment litigation.

 Whether you need a New Jersey employment discrimination attorney, an employment contract attorney or assistance with any type of employment-related legal dispute, you should not hesitate to call the experienced legal team at Salomon & Aquino, LLC.
 Contact us online today or call 973-315-7957 to learn more about our services.